dosire/google-api-adwords-ruby/Readme.txt

   'clientEmail' => 'user2@domain.com',
 }))

-If you want something more specific, use the optional parameters of the constructor adwords = AdWords::API.new(credentials, version)

-In order to use the sandbox, you can add a credential named alternateUrl like: alternateUrl=https://sandbox.google.com/api/adwords/v13/

-Then just use methods of the API against your driver.
+Then, just specify which service you're looking to use, and which version: account_srv = adwords.get_service(13, 'Account')

+and you should now be able to just use the API methods in the object you were
+returned:
+client_accounts = account_srv.getClientAccounts

-See sample code in the examples directory for working examples you can build from.
+See the code in the examples directory for working examples you can build from.

+2.1 - Using the Sandbox:

+In order to use the v13 sandbox, you can add a credential named alternateUrl: alternateUrl=https://sandbox.google.com/api/adwords/v13/

+As for v200902, the alternateUrl parameter is currently ignored, since only the sandbox is available at the moment.
+For this API version, all requests will be sent to the sandbox, using the "email" and "password" fields defined in the credentials for authentication, and clientEmail for specifying which client account to access.
+Developer and application tokens are ignored.

+This way, it's possible to access both the v13 and v200902 sandboxes simultaneously.
+Since they share a common backend storage, it is possible for your application to choose between v13 and v200902 services at will, mixing and matching them.

+The multiple_versions.rb code sample shows you how to build an application using v13 and v200902 services simultaneously.

+2.2 - Logging:

 It is often useful to see a trace of the raw SOAP XML being sent and received.
-To enable this, set the ADWORDS4R_DEBUG environment variable to TRUE. e.g. in the bash shell, export ADWORDS4R_DEBUG=TRUE or from your Ruby code, ENV['ADWORDS4R_DEBUG'] = 'TRUE' The SOAP logs will be written to the current directory.
+The quickest way of achieving this when debugging your application is by setting the ADWORDS4R_DEBUG environment variable to TRUE; e.g. in the bash shell: export ADWORDS4R_DEBUG=TRUE or from your Ruby code:
+ENV['ADWORDS4R_DEBUG'] = 'TRUE'

+This will output the SOAP XML to stderr, which will usually show up in your terminal window.

+There's also the option of logging requests and XML to files.
+In order to enable this, you should use the write_to_file method of the loggers inside your AdWords::API object: adwords = AdWords::API.new adwords.unit_logger.log_to_file adwords.xml_logger.log_to_file

+The first logs the units spent and the requests made, whereas the second logs the full SOAP XML being sent and received over the wire.
+These will be written to the current directory by default, but you can specify a path as an optional parameter to log_to_file: adwords.unit_logger.log_to_file('/var/log/my_app') adwords.xml_logger.log_to_file('/var/log/my_app')

+The files will be named request_info and soap_xml, respectively.

 Docs for Developers